 The surname Keveney comes from the original Irish O Geibheannaigh or Mac Geibheannaigh.

 Early Origins of the Keveney family

-Another 207 words (15 lines of text) covering the years 1590 and 1599 are included under the topic Early Keveney History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Keveney research.
+Another 73 words (5 lines of text) covering the years 1590 and 1599 are included under the topic Early Keveney History in all our PDF Extended History products and printed products wherever possible.

 Keveney Spelling Variations

 Spelling variations of this family name include: Keaveney, Keveney, Kevany, Geaveny, Geaney, Geane, Gaine, Gainey, O'Keaveney, O'Geaney and many more.

 Early Notables of the Keveney family (pre 1700)